Code-Institute-Submissions/gerwini-online_cookbook_project/README.md

 * list the preparation steps to make the recipe
 * click add recipe to add the recipe to your own cook book!

+The project works with all screen sizes and browsers.

 ## Deployment

 ### Requirements
 I made this project using Heroku, MongoDB and Github accounts.
+There are no seperate git branches used in this project.

 The requirements this Project needs and uses are:
 * click==7.1.2
 * dnspython==2.0.0